Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

-- Writing down your dreams will make it easier to discuss them with a therapist, counselor, or other person you trust.
+- Writing down your dreams will make it easier to discuss them with a therapist, counselor, or another person you trust.

 Select Your Journal

-The first step to having a dream journal is to select a diary, notebook, or other device where you can record dreams.
-Your dream journal should be a space that is only dedicated to your dreams.
-This isn't a place where you write about your waking life, your biggest fears, checklists, reminders, or creative pieces of fiction.
+The first step to having a dream journal is to select a diary, notebook, or digital device where you can record dreams.
+Your journal should be a space that is only dedicated to your dreams.
+This isn’t a place where you write about your waking life, your biggest fears, checklists, reminders, or creative pieces.

-You could also start up a dream journal on your computer on a document if you feel more comfortable typing than writing things by hand.
+You could start a dream journal on your computer if you feel more comfortable typing than writing things out by hand.
 You also could make video or audio recordings and store them somewhere.

 If you feel more comfortable talking out your dreams than writing them down, that is okay.
-The nice part about writing them is you can quickly go back and read them and remember the dream.
+The nice part about recording dreams is you can go back and review.

 - Select a journal or space that seems appropriate for your dreams.

-- Don't announce to others that you're starting a dream journal.
-People are curious about these things, so you don't want it falling into the wrong hands.
+- Don’t announce to others that you’re starting a dream journal.
+People are curious about these things, so you don’t want your journal falling into the wrong hands.
 You would be giving them the keys to your subconscious.

-- You don't have to write in your dream journal daily.
+- You don’t have to write in your dream journal daily.
 Write in your journal when you feel it is important to record something.
-There is no reason to feel guilty if you skip a day, a week, or a month.
+There is no reason to feel guilty if you skip a day, week, month, or year.

 When to Write

 In order to get a good handle on your dreams, you need to record them immediately after you wake up.
-As soon as you start to get into your day, your waking life, the dream will decay or be forgotten.
+As soon as you start to get into your day, the dream will decay or be forgotten.

 There are roughly 4 cycles to sleep.
 REM sleep occurs about 90 minutes after falling asleep.
 On average, you’ll go through about 3 to 5 REM cycles per night.
 Each episode gets longer and more detailed.

-If you're like me, you may wake up a few times before you're fully ready to get up.
+If you’re like me, you may wake up a few times before you’re fully ready to get up.
+You may get up to go to the bathroom and then go back to bed.
 You may fall right back asleep and start dreaming again.
 Each phase of sleep is important.
 It nourishes your body and mind.